 Wicklea Academy has been an academy since March 2015, it is a three-form entry junior school, and has been managed by Waycroft MAT since September 2014.
 Numbers have seen a decline over the last couple of years and are projecting further declines as the feeder infant school has reduced the PAN for 90 to 60.
 Wicklea has plans in place to reduce the number of classes over the coming years.
-At the year ended 31 August 2022, there were 282 pupils on roll.
+At the year ended 31 August 2023, there were 239 pupils on roll.
 Wicklea Academy was inspected by Ofsted in September 2021 and judged 'Requires improvement'.
 The areas for development are: To ensure the curriculum builds pupils' knowledge coherently, in different subjects as well as between them, and includes a high-quality early reading and phonics programme.
 Leaders to ensure that staff training and professional development fulfils the range of teachers' needs to be able to deliver the ambitious curriculum.
 Leaders should ensure that assessment information is accurate and used with precision, to help pupils progress well in all subjects.

 Woodlands Academy has been an academy since 1 October 2015.
 It is a one-form entry school with a capacity for 232 pupils.
-At year ended 31 August 2022 there were 212 pupils on roll.
-Numbers have risen with Years 6 full and children on a waiting list.
+At year ended 31 August 2023 there were 165 pupils on roll.
+Numbers have fallen.
 Woodlands Academy was inspected by Ofsted in July 2022 and judged 'Good'.
 The areas to develop further are: In some subjects, leaders need to make sure that teachers can support pupils to follow the curriculum successfully.
 Leaders need to embed the personal, social and health education curriculum and wider opportunities to ensure that pupils are well prepared for their future lives.

-Waycroft Academy capital grant project has completed the first years planned activities successfully.
 Continuing professional development for staff has been very successful.